Nigeria's ban of Shiite Muslim group risks Boko Haram repeat | The China Post

 In recent years, the country has seen frequent clashes between security forces and IMN followers during protests and religious processions.
 Apart from demanding Zakzaky’s release, the Shiite group has claimed it only seeks freedom to practice its faith in northern Nigeria, where it has many followers.

-The group’s Shiite ideology is in opposition to the establishment ideology, Wahabism, a strict Sunni version of Islam from Saudi Arabia.
+The group’s Shiite ideology is in opposition to the establishment ideology, Wahhabism, a strict Sunni version of Islam from Saudi Arabia.

 Ban on Shiite religious practice?

 IMN followers say they are being persecuted by the country’s majority Sunni Muslims.
-But the government has said the ban does not cover the general Shiite Muslim sect, but just its founding organization, IMN.
+But the government has said the ban does not cover the general Shiite Muslim sect — just its founding organization, IMN.

-Many Nigerians DW spoke with in Kaduna interpreted the government proscription as a blanket ban on Shiite Muslim practice in Nigeria.
-“We have been practicing our faith for years, so there is no need for banning us, we are not terrorists,” said Zainab Gashua.
+Many Nigerians in Kaduna have interpreted the government prohibition as a blanket ban on Shiite Muslim practice in Nigeria.
+“We have been practicing our faith for years, so there is no need for banning us, we are not terrorists,” Zainab Gashua told DW.

-Another woman, Zainab Katsina, told DW: “It is mischievous for anyone to believe we are terrorists.
-We are not terrorists; we are just an Islamic movement.”
+“It is mischievous for anyone to believe we are terrorists.
+We are not terrorists; we are just an Islamic movement,” said another woman, Zainab Katsina.

 Boko Haram deja vu